 Methodology

-The survey covers the top 10 registrars by total domains, which represents approximately 69% of domains registered.
+The survey covers 9 registrars out of the top 10 registrars by total domains, which represents approximately 66% of domains registered.
 ICANN Staff reviewed information publicly available on registrar web sites in a first attempt to respond to the questions.
 Following that, the registrars in question where contacted to verify the information found as well as to provide input on those questions for which no publicly available information was available.
 Following this feedback, the survey responses were updated and anonymized.
+The complete registrar survey, can be found here.

 Findings